The Government has published the long-awaited outcome of its Gift Aid donor benefits rules consultation, which it published in 2017.

 HM Revenue & Customs (HMRC), which is presiding over the changes, said it hopes the proposed reforms will make it easier to claim Gift Aid on eligible donations and increase the overall number and value of eligible claims.

-However, the new rules will simplify the tapered relief system, so that donors can claim five per cent on any donation between £100 and £2,500.
+However, the new rules will simplify the tapered benefit system, so that donors can claim a maximum of five per cent benefit on any donation between £100 and £2,500.
 Relief on the first £100 will remain unchanged.